angrocki/data-science-S2023/challenges/c05-antibiotics-assignment.md

 \- What is your response to the question above?

-\- Diplococcus pneumoniae was renamed to Streptococcus pneumonia because it requires a high streptomycin MIC value at around 10.
-Furthermore, other Streptococcus named bacteria also had a large MIC value that ranges from 1 to around 15.
+\- Diplococcus pneumoniae has a high streptomycin MIC value of around 10 which reflects a certain aspect of the biological structure of the bacteria.
+Other bacteria with the genus of Streptococcus also have a high streptomycin MIC value which indicates those bacteria also have similar biological structure.
+Based on the reactions to the MIC, scientists can look more closely into the biological structure of a bacteria, and rename the bacteria's genus based on that similar biological structure.
+Therefore, Diplococcus pneumoniae was renamed to Streptococcus pneumonia most likely because it shared a similar biological structure as other bacteria with the genus of Streptococcus.

 \- Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?